You'll Never Leave Harlan Alive

 "You'll Never Leave Harlan Alive" is a song written and originally recorded by American musician Darrell Scott.
-Since his original recording in 1997, the song has also been recorded by Patty Loveless, Brad Paisley, and Kathy Mattea, and performed live by Patty Loveless as a duet with Chris Stapleton at the 2022 Annual Country Music Awards ceremony.Additionally Patty Loveless and Chris Stapleton and his band, which includes his wife Morgane ,performed live "You'll Never Leave Harlan Alive" at Kentucky Rising ,a fundraiser put togehter by Stapleton in November 2022 for the Eastern Kentucky flood victims.
+Since his original recording in 1997, the song has also been recorded by Patty Loveless, Brad Paisley, and Kathy Mattea, and performed live by Patty Loveless as a duet with Chris Stapleton at the 56th Annual Country Music Association Awards ceremony.
+The song is about the multigenerational coal mining industry in Harlan County, Kentucky.